aralroca/next-translate/README.md

   return allLanguages.map((lng) => {
     if (lng === lang) return null

-    // Or you can attach the current pathame at the end
+    // Or you can attach the current pathname at the end
     // to keep the same page
     return (
       <Link href="/" lang={lng} key={lng}>